 ~ S.B., local guide

 Dimension in Dance’s annual spring production at the historic Palace Theatre is a family favorite.
 Instead of the typical format for a recital with dance routine after dance routine that can last for hours, we actually do a full length story production with elaborate sets, backdrop, and special effects.
-We believe children should wear age-appropriate costumes and dance age-appropriate steps, and we never put our dancers in risqué costumes.
+We believe children should wear age-appropriate costumes and perform age-appropriate steps, and we never put our dancers in risqué costumes.
+Our productions are tasteful, family friendly, and professional.

 “Having been a part of Dimensions in Dance for almost ten years, I can honestly say it has become my second home.
 The teachers are excellent, well-trained, hard-working, and supportive, and they devote so much time and energy to their students.”